 Many times, after a period of marriage or perhaps after a period of temporary hand-fasting, a couple want to renew their commitment to each other in front of Great Spirit.
 This may be after a difficult time in the relationship and then reconciliation, or it may be to celebrate a significant anniversary, or to renew their vows after the birth of a child.

-If you would like to renew your vows, we can together craft a ceremony, large or small, to reaffirm your desire to live together as husband and wife.
+If you would like to renew your vows, we can together craft a ceremony, large or small, to reaffirm your desire to live together in partnership, as a couple.
 If you have children it is a wonderful opportunity to include them in your commitment to live as a loving family.
 Any of the elements mentioned above for a wedding can be included in a vow renewal.

 The birth of a child into a family is an opportunity to honour the lineage, the ancestors that have led to this point.
 Particularly if the family is of mixed race or traditions, a naming ceremony can be a beautiful time to acknowledge the whole family, including rituals from different cultures to celebrate the arrival of a new member of the tribe.
 Once again despachos, a Quaich or fire ceremony can be included if you would like these.